darkseid-security/muselink/README.md

 - Provide admin email, username, and optional first/last name
 - The admin credentials will be displayed once - **save them securely!**

+⚠️ **Important**: If you see database connection errors, verify your `.env` file has the correct `DB_PASSWORD` that matches your PostgreSQL user password.

 #### 6. Generate SSL Certificates

 **Development (Self-signed):**